 Teachers take pride in sharing children's art work.
-The hall displays have included galleries of impressionism and abstract art and outdoor art has been the result of studies of artists such as Jackson Pollock, Kandinsky and others.
+The hall displays have included galleries of impressionism and abstract art and outdoor art has been the result of studies of artists such as Jackson Pollock, Jason Heppenstall, Kandinsky and others.

 Using themes drawn from cross-curricular topics, children explore different techniques using a wide variety of materials.
 In the course of their activities, children are encouraged to become aware of "basic elements" such as "line", "design", "mood" and "style".
 Emphasis is placed on developing originality, individual powers of observation and description, and a positive self-analysis of their work.
 This process is cyclical and is developed throughout the four years.
-We take part in Take One Picture annually and support local activity such as Chesterfield in Bloom.
+We visit Yorkshire Sculpture Park, enjoy whole school themes and engage with community initiatives such as Chesterfield in Bloom.